prisma-collective/docs/content/Teams/classly/index.md

 Independent educators—the backbone of the creator economy—are forced into a damaging trade-off:

 - Legacy platforms provide trust, but lock creator earnings behind 30–60 day payment delays, crushing cash flow and treating teachers as low-priority vendors.
 - Informal channels provide fast cash, but offer zero trust, zero quality assurance, and zero scalability for students.
+In our community, most online learning happens informally on WhatsApp, creating widespread issues of trust, low-quality instruction, and financial risk for both learners and tutors.
+This matters because thousands of people lose money, receive unverifiable certificates, or fail to gain real skills despite paying for courses.
+The core challenge emerging from our exploration is the lack of reliable infrastructure to support payments, reputation, and verifiable learning outcomes.
+We see an opportunity to introduce a trust layer that ensures accountability, protects funds, and validates competence.
+Technology, particularly blockchain-backed escrow, verification, and credentialing, can play a meaningful role in transforming this informal system into a secure and trustworthy learning environment.

 This creates a fundamental contradiction: